kodecocodes/sc_flutter/v1/for_instructor/001-getting-started.markdown

 [Slide 1 - Cross-Platform Tools]

-Since the iOS and Android platforms exploded onto the scene a decade ago, **cross-platform development** has been a mobile development world.
-Each toolset has pros and cons and they have met with varying degrees of success in the mobile industry.
+Since the iOS and Android platforms exploded onto the scene a decade ago, **cross-platform development** has been a goal across the mobile development world.
+Each toolset has pros and cons and they each have met with varying degrees of success in the mobile industry.

 [Slide 2 - Flutter]

 **Flutter** from Google is a more recent cross-platform framework, and is now in beta.
 Flutter features **fast development cycles**, **fast UI rendering** and **unique UI design**, and **native app performance** on both platforms.
+Flutter allows for a **reactive** and **declarative** style of programming.
 Flutter apps are written using the **Dart** programming language.
-Dart shares many of the same features as other modern languages such as Kotlin and Swift, and can be transcompiled into JavaScript code.
-Flutter allows for a **reactive** and **declarative** style of programming.

-[Slide 3 - AOT and JIT]

-Unlike React Native, Flutter does not need to use a Javascript bridge, which can improve app startup times and overall performance.
-Dart achieves this by using **Ahead-Of-Time** or AOT compilation.
-Another unique aspect of Dart is that it can also use **Just-In-Time** or JIT compilation.
-JIT compilation with Flutter improves the development workflow by allowing **hot reload** capability to refresh the UI during development without the need for an entirely new build.
+Dart shares many of the same features as other modern languages such as Kotlin and Swift.
+Dart uses both **Ahead-Of-Time** or AOT compilation, which leads to fast performance, and also **Just-In-Time** or JIT compilation which improves the development workflow by allowing **hot reload** capability to refresh the UI during development.

 [Slide 4 - What you'll learn]

 In this screencast, we'll build a Flutter app that queries the **GitHub API** for team members in a GitHub organization and displays the team member information in a scrollable list.
 We'll develop the app using both the iOS Simulator and an Android emulator.

-As we build out the app, you'll see the following about Flutter:
+As we build out the app, you'll learn a number of Flutter fundamentals and techniques.

-- Setting up your development environment
-- Creating a new project
-- Hot reload
-- Importing files and packages
-- Using widgets and creating your own
-- Making network calls
-- Showing items in a list with downloaded images
-- Adding an app theme

 You'll also learn a little Dart along the way! :]

 ## Scripted Demo